olumide-AI/Accounting_Ledger_Application/README.md

 - **3** to display Year-to-Date transactions
 - **4** to display previous year transactions
 - **5** to search by vendor name
+- **6** to customize search
 - **0** to return to the ledger screen

 *Here is a image of my ledger screen:*
 ![Report Screen](images/CLI_app_reportscreen.png)

+### Custom Search Screen
+is a challenge question that lets user filter transaction using any combination of the following fields.:
+- Start Date
+- End Date
+- Description
+- Vendor
+- Amount

+**Note:** You can skip the fields you're not interested in.

+**Here is an image of the custom search screen:**

 ## Project Structure
 - **Main.java:** Runs and tie in all applications together while managing user interface.